-Food and water-borne diseases often referred to as food poisoning is caused by eating or drinking food that is contaminated by microbes like bacteria, viruses, protozoa, fungi, algae, etc. These toxins cause states, according to a recently compiled report by the Centers for Disease Control and Prevention (CDC), 1 out of 6 individuals becomes the victim of food and water-borne diseases by consuming contaminated food or beverages, and unfortunately, around one million of the affected are hospitalized.
+Food and water-borne diseases often referred to as food poisoning is caused by eating or drinking food that is contaminated by microbes like bacteria, viruses, protozoa, fungi, algae, etc. According to a recently compiled report by the Centers for Disease Control and Prevention (CDC), 1 out of 6 individuals becomes the victim of food and water-borne diseases by consuming contaminated food or beverages, and unfortunately, around one million of the affected are hospitalized.

 Risk Factors for Food and Water-Borne Diseases